Stroke – Diagnosis, Symptoms, and Treatment

 Your doctor will also likely order blood tests such as a CMP (comprehensive metabolic panel), CBC (complete blood cell count), and coagulation studies (PT/INR, PTT).
 They will also check your cholesterol levels and screen for diabetes.

-Another important test is an EKG (electrocardiogram), ultrasound of the neck, and ultrasound of the heart (echocardiogram).
+Another important test is an ECG (electrocardiogram), ultrasound of the neck, and ultrasound of the heart (echocardiogram).
 These tests are done to look for conditions that may lead to stroke and could predict the occurrence of another stroke.

 After a CT scan of the head is obtained to rule out a brain bleed, most patients with a recent (within 3 hours) ischemic stroke typically receive a medication called Alteplase (tissue plasminogen activator) that rapidly thins the blood and opens up the artery to your brain.
 This medication has a risk of causing serious bleeding which your doctor will discuss with you or your family members.
 The longer the time since the stroke occurred the less benefit will be seen from this medication.

 - Plavix (Clopidogrel)